Online Writing Courses Courses for Credit

-Through MIT's OCW program, students can download a variety of undergraduate and graduate-level course materials that cover topics in, among others, essay, expository and technical writing.
-Course activities and formats include assignments, exams, lecture notes and video presentations.
+Through MIT's OCW program, students can download a variety of undergraduate and graduate-level course materials that cover topics in areas such as essay, expository, and technical writing for students interested in exploring a technical writing degree program.
+Course activities and formats include assignments, exams, lecture notes, and video presentations.

-The course in Writing and Reading Short Stories offers students the opportunity to study character development, plotting and point of view.
-Featured authors include, among others, Flannery O'Connor, Alice Walker, William Faulkner and John Updike.
+- Writing and Reading Short Stories offers students the opportunity to study character development, plotting, and point of view.
+Featured authors include Flannery O'Connor, Alice Walker, William Faulkner, and John Updike.

 New Jersey Institute of Technology